What age to start aesthetic medicine?

 Between 30 and 40 years old: correcting the first signs

+The contours of the face evolve.
+The volumes begin to shift gently, and the expression lines settle more permanently.
+It's not yet a radical change, but rather a series of small, imperceptible shifts.
 At this stage, aesthetic medicine can play a very precise role.
+This may include treatments like fillers or skin boosters that provide hydration and restore volume.
 We often talk about "refreshing": restoring hydration, restarting collagen synthesis, softening marked areas.
 Nothing set in stone, nothing rigid.
 Just enough to erase the signs that no longer reflect what we feel inside.
+Is it too late if we haven't done anything before?
+No. The right moment is when the approach makes sense for you, and it's important to consult with a professional to explore the best options tailored to your needs.

 After 40: restoring balance